NamitTyagi/ai-anomaly-agent/README.md

 ### Does the system identify the root cause?

 > No. It identifies unusual behavior and provides evidence from related KPIs.
-The contextual signals help an analyst investigate possible causes rather than claiming a proven root cause.
+The contextual signals help an analyst investigate possible causes rather than claiming a proven root cause..

 ---